 Equilibrium of a body is a state in which all the forces acting on the body are balanced (cancelled out), and the net force acting on the body is zero.
 The state of equilibrium is a very important concept to learn in physics.
 If the net resultant force acting on a body is zero, it means that the net acceleration of the body is also zero (from the second law of motion).

 Types of equilibrium of concurrent forces:

-A block attached to a spring and doing simple harmonic motion (S.H.M.) is a common example of dynamic equilibrium.
-At the mean position, the net force acting on the block is zero but the velocity of block is maximum, which means that the block is in dynamic equilibrium at that point.
+A block attached to a spring under the influence of Simple Harmonic Motion (S.H.M.) is a common example of dynamic equilibrium.
+At the mean position, the net force acting on the block is zero but the velocity of the block is maximum, which means that the block is in dynamic equilibrium at that point.

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S – The Learning App” for loads of interactive, engaging Physics-related videos and an unlimited academic assist.

 Frequently Asked Questions – FAQs